About Ahead Sheep™

 California Residents' Rights: In addition to the rights described above, California residents have the right to:

-• Request the categories of personal data collected, sources of the data, and how it's used.
+• Request the categories of personal data collected, the sources of that data, and how it is used.
+At present, the only personal data collected consists of IP addresses in temporary server logs.

 To exercise these rights, please contact the Company.

 The Company does not provide a contact form and does not offer phone support.
-For general inquiries, you may contact the Company via its social media account on X: @aheadsheep.
+For general inquiries, you may contact the Company via its social media account on Bluesky: @aheadsheep.bsky.social.
 For legal correspondence, contact the Company's registered agent as listed in the Wisconsin Department of Financial Institutions business registry.

 Data Breach Notification

-In the event of a data breach that may compromise your personal information, the Company will notify affected users within a reasonable timeframe, as required by applicable law.
+In the unlikely event of a data breach that may compromise personal information, the Company will notify affected users within a reasonable timeframe and in accordance with applicable law.
+If optional features are introduced in the future (such as accounts or newsletters), those services will include appropriate safeguards and notification procedures.

 Third-Party Links

 External links for your convenience: The Site may contain links to third-party websites, products, or services.
-These third-party links are provided for your convenience and do not constitute an endorsement or recommendation by the Company.
+These links are provided solely for convenience and do not constitute an endorsement or recommendation by the Company.

-No control over third-party content: The Company does not have control over the content, privacy policies, or practices of any third-party websites.
+No control over third-party content: The Company does not control, and is not responsible for, the content, privacy policies, or practices of third-party websites.
+When you follow a link, any information you provide is governed by the policies of that third-party, not by this Privacy Policy.
 Users are encouraged to review the privacy policies and terms of service of any third-party websites they visit.

 Questions about third-party links: If you have any questions about third-party links, please contact the Company.

 The Company does not provide a contact form and does not offer phone support.
-For general inquiries, you may contact the Company via its social media account on X: @aheadsheep.
+For general inquiries, you may contact the Company via its social media account on Bluesky: @aheadsheep.bsky.social.
 For legal correspondence, contact the Company's registered agent as listed in the Wisconsin Department of Financial Institutions business registry.

 Social Media Integrations

-The Site may include links or features that allow interaction with third-party social media platforms like X and Discord.
-These platforms may collect information through cookies or tracking technologies when you interact with their content.
-Please refer to their respective privacy policies for more information on how they handle your data:
+The Site may include links or features that allow interaction with third-party social media platforms like Bluesky.
+These platforms may collect information through cookies or tracking technologies when you interact with their content (for example, by clicking a link or using an embedded feature).

 Children's Privacy